-Women can experience abnormal uterine bleeding as a result of too much estrogen or not enough progesterone, small and large growths in the uterus, cancer of the uterus, infection of the cervix, or thyroid conditions (126).
-Among women in their 20s and 30s, abnormal uterine bleeding may occur during pregnancy, or as a result of the use of birth control pills or the Norplant birth control device (126).
-Women in their 40s and early 50s may experience abnormal uterine bleeding during months when they do not ovulate during the years before menopause (126).
-Thickening of the lining of the uterus may also cause abnormal uterine bleeding among women in their 40s; in this case, it may be a warning sign of uterine cancer (126).
-Women who have gone through menopause may suffer from uterine bleeding as a result of hormone replacement therapy (126).
+Women can experience abnormal uterine bleeding as a result of too much estrogen or not enough progesterone, small and large growths in the uterus, cancer of the uterus, infection of the cervix, or thyroid conditions [128].
+Among women in their 20s and 30s, abnormal uterine bleeding may occur during pregnancy, or as a result of the use of birth control pills or the Norplant birth control device [128].
+Women in their 40s and early 50s may experience abnormal uterine bleeding during months when they do not ovulate during the years before menopause [128].
+Thickening of the lining of the uterus may also cause abnormal uterine bleeding among women in their 40s; in this case, it may be a warning sign of uterine cancer [128].
+Women who have gone through menopause may suffer from uterine bleeding as a result of hormone replacement therapy [128].
+Treatment of abnormal uterine bleeding depends on the cause, and could include medication or surgery [128].
 The Collaborative on Health and the Environment does not provide a listing for uterine bleeding.